sophie3101/data_projects/doc/data_engineering_aws/concepts.md

 - Feeding data into wareehouse: ELT OR ETL
 ![](../images/ETL.png)

+Kimball’s Approach:

+- Conceptual Model: A high-level view — what business processes are involved?
+- Logical Model: A detailed structure of tables, attributes, and relationships, independent of technology.
+- Physical Model: The actual implementation in a database, optimized for performance.

+Slowly Changing Dimensions (SCD): Tracking Changes Over Time Types of SCDs in Kimball Modeling:

+SCD Type 1 (Overwrite Data): Updates the record without keeping history (e.g., Netflix overwrites your last-used profile name).
+SCD Type 2 (Preserve History): Creates a new row with start/end dates (e.g., tracking past job titles in an HR database).
+SCD Type 3 (Limited History): Stores only previous and current values (e.g., keeping your last two addresses in a shipping system).

 - data lake: bringing together a variety of data of all sizes and types (structured, semi-structured, or unstructured) in one place
 ![](../images/data_lake.png)
     - Structured data (row-column based tables)